-12. Biodiversity
+12 Biodiversity

 Local Government supports the conservation of biological diversity.
 Councils are a key influence on local biodiversity management and have an essential role to play.
 This includes through planning and approval processes, community education and engagement activities, and as public land managers.

 Councils can develop biodiversity strategies and plans, protect biodiversity through their land use planning instruments, and manage biodiversity actively through specific programs and projects.
 Councils also have a legislative mandate to manage the ongoing challenge of development pressure, natural disasters and maintenance of environmental values.
 Councils have responded through improved knowledge of, and strategic planning for, their local biodiversity including undertaking mapping and assessments, developing biodiversity strategies, policies and processes, and building staff capability.

-- 12.1 Protection and management of local biodiversity on an 'avoid, minimise, offset' basis. - 12.2 Closer coordination across spheres of government, and with other biodiversity resource managers, to include local biodiversity information and mapping in regional and state-wide approaches to biodiversity management. - 12.3 Resources and assistance to councils to build capacity, review systems and implement changes to NSW legislation in relation to managing biodiversity. - 12.4 Continuation of funding streams to support local land management activities to achieve biodiversity outcomes. - 12.5 Policies and practices that maximise biodiversity and the protection of threatened and endangered species, including the development and maintenance of habitat corridors. - 12.6 Wider recognition of the value of urban biodiversity and bushland areas and the implementation of management approaches to specifically meet the needs of these areas including incentives to protect mature urban vegetation. - 12.7 Cross jurisdictional commitment to managing the threats to biodiversity including weeds, pests and other risks such as bushfires which impact on the integrity of local biodiversity and contribute to further losses. - 12.8 A review of the 10/50 Vegetation Clearing Code of Practice to assess the safety benefits compared to the impacts on tree canopy. - 12.9 Additional Ramsar site listings in recognition of the value of lake systems for aquatic biodiversity, supporting migratory bird species, fish nurseries and essential wetland processes. - 12.10 The NSW Government to review the cumulative impacts of legislation governing land, water and natural resource management, and act to ensure the protection of biodiversity, threatened iconic species, water security, native forests and food security throughout NSW.
+- 12.1 All three spheres of government to collaboratively review the cumulative impacts of legislation governing land, water and natural resource management, and act to ensure the protection of biodiversity, threatened iconic species, water security, native forests and food security throughout NSW. - 12.2 Protection and management of local biodiversity on an 'avoid, minimise, offset' basis. - 12.3 Closer coordination across spheres of government, and with other biodiversity resource managers, to include local biodiversity information and mapping in regional and statewide approaches to biodiversity management. - 12.4 Resources and assistance to councils to build capacity, review systems and implement changes to NSW legislation in relation to managing biodiversity. - 12.5 Continuation of funding streams to support local land management activities to achieve biodiversity outcomes.

+- 12.6 Policies and practices that maximise biodiversity and the protection of threatened and endangered species, including: - a.
+The development and maintenance of habitat corridors - b.
+Enforceable standards for the preparation of flora and fauna management plans - c.
+Development of a policy on light spillage in urban bushland areas - d.
+A ban on the sale of unsafe backyard netting and Second Generation Anticoagulant Rodenticides. - 12.7 The ending of logging in native forests in NSW. - 12.8 Wider recognition of the value of urban biodiversity and bushland areas and the implementation of management approaches to specifically meet the needs of these areas including incentives to protect mature urban vegetation. - 12.9 Cross jurisdictional commitment to managing the threats to biodiversity including weeds, pests and other risks such as bushfires which impact on the integrity of local biodiversity and contribute to further losses. - 12.10 A review of the 10/50 Vegetation Clearing Code of Practice to assess the safety benefits compared to the impacts on tree canopy. - 12.11 Additional Ramsar site listings in recognition of the value of lake systems for aquatic biodiversity, supporting migratory bird species, fish nurseries and essential wetland processes. - 12.12 The NSW Government to review the cumulative impacts of legislation governing land, water and natural resource management, and act to ensure the protection of biodiversity, threatened iconic species, water security, native forests and food security throughout NSW.

-13. Biosecurity
+13 Biosecurity